ben-burwood/h3-compactfill/README.md

 | `IntersectsBoundary` / `Covers` | the polygon **intersects** the cell (any overlap) |

 Only straddling (Intersecting) Cells are checked with the same DE-9IM `geo::relate` predicate as h3o's `Tiler`.

-### Optimisations

-#### Seeding

-Instead of always starting with the 122 Resolution-0 Base Cells, a suitable starting point is chosen based on the given Polygon's size.

-1. Calculate the finest resolution whose average Cell is still at least as large as the polygon's bounding box.
-2. Generate a Cell Covering of the Boundary at that Resolution - using h3o's `Tiler` (implements `polygon_to_cells`) in `Covers` Containment Mode, dilated by one grid-ring (`grid_disk(1)`).